filannim/2016_CEGS_N-GRID_evaluation_scripts/README.md

-# 2016 CEGS N-GRID Track 1.B Evaluation Scripts
+# 2016 CEGS N-GRID Shared Tasks Evaluation Scripts

 This script is distributed as a part of the 2016 CEGS N-GRID tasks.